15 Seconds Of Fame: The Future Of Reality TV Is On Our Phones

 Pocket-sized entertainment is the future of reality TV not just because networks are finding future TV stars on their Explore pages, but also because of Gen Z’s relationship with their phones.
 Nine out of 10 millennials own a smartphone, according to a 2019 Pew Research Center study, while 97% of Gen Zers have a smartphone, according to 2018 data from Snapchat.
 It’s something that the app has honed in on.
 On it, shows like Endless Summer (a docuseries about YouTuber Summer McKeen which feels like Laguna Beach meets Emma Chamberlain vlog) and the upcoming Life by the Horns (a new series following one of bull riding’s biggest stars, Ezekiel Mitchell) illustrate the new and changing demands for reality TV and access, and they’re fueled by the power of a word that comes up repeatedly in the reality programming discussion: authenticity.

-“Authenticity is defined by how real a person is going to be in a camera,” Jillian Dickerson, Senior Development Manager, Snap Originals, who started her career as a story editor on The Real World, explains.
+“Authenticity is defined by how real a person is going to be in a camera,” Jill Dickerson, Senior Development Manager, Snap Originals, who started her career as a story editor on The Real World, explains.
 “Are they going to let down their guard, and allow us to be able to peel back the onion? ….If people can’t be comfortable being transparent, showing their true feelings, showing their emotions, their good days and bad days, that doesn’t mean they’re bad people.
 It just means they aren’t ready to be featured in a docuseries.”

 All docuseries for Snapchat are filmed for phones — and phones only — in lieu of TVs or even laptops.
 Released as 5- to 7-minute episodes, the docuseries and other reality TV programming center around individuals who also have a large following on their personal Snapchat accounts.
 “One of the things we love most about storytelling on the platform is that we know that people have the most intimate relationship with their phones, “ Dickerson says.
 “You’re used to talking to the people that you love like friends and family, so we also want to give [users] the opportunity to meet people they haven't met before in a safe intimate space, and take them to different worlds.”